-SECURITY ALERT.
-YOUR ACCOUNT HAS BEEN HACKED.
-PASSWORD!
-MUST BE NEED CHANGED.
+SECURITY ALERT: YOUR ACCOUNT HAS BEEN HACKED.

-There are few of these emails that are going around very similar to this here and what you're going to find is they don't have your email or password.
+There are a few of these emails that are going around very similar to this here and what you're going to find is they don't have your email or password.
 That is a lie.
 What they do have is a password to an account that you've used on a website in the past.

 This could be any sort of website you signed up for.
 A newsletter or anything like that.
 Websites get hacked.
 Companies get hacked.
 It's inevitable that sometime in the future a big company or a small company that you know will get hacked.
 Dropbox has been hacked.
-Sony has been hacked. eBay's been hacked.
+Sony has been hacked. eBay has been hacked.
 Huge companies get hacked.
 Small companies get hacked.

 What hackers are preying on is you don't change passwords.
 If you don't change passwords and you get an email that has your password, like the one below, you freak out.
 In this email, the hacker continues on to explain that he put a malicious code in your operating system and that you're a disgusting person.
 The emails then go onto say that they have all your contacts and they're going to spread that around everywhere and make you feel like an idiot.

 Make sure that you change your password regularly so that when you get an email like that, you know that it's a password that you used two years ago and you can just ignore it.
 If you don't change your password regularly and you get one of these emails, you might stress out and you might contact your IT company but they will just tell you the same thing: ignore it and change your password regularly.